Cluster actions

 • Reboot timeout, sec — a timeout that is used to wait for the reboot of ADB hosts (in seconds).

-• Additional primary segments count — a number of primary segments that should be added to all segment hosts (including existing hosts).
+• Additional primary segment count — a number of primary segments that should be added to all segment hosts (including existing hosts).
 For example, if existing hosts have two primary segments, using the parameter value 2 will initialize two additional primary segments on existing hosts and four primary segments on new hosts.
 In addition, mirror segments will be added for these new primary segments if mirroring is enabled.
 The default parameter value is 0, which means that new hosts are configured with the same number of primary segments as existing hosts have.

-• Attach new data catalog (optional) — a directory that will be used to store new segments.
+• Attach new data directory (optional) — a directory that will be used to store new segments.
 All directories used as data catalogs should contain an equal number of segments to avoid data skew.
 Expansion will fail if segments are unevenly distributed across data catalogs.
 If the parameter is empty, additional segments are evenly distributed across existing data catalogs.

 • Specify path for every non-default tablespace — paths to the directories that are used to store tablespace data.
-Paths should be specified if the Attach new data catalog (optional) parameter is filled in.
+Paths should be specified if the Attach new data directory (optional) parameter is filled in.

-• Directory for gpexpand tar file (optional) — a fully qualified path to the directory on segment hosts were the gpexpand utility copies a temporary TAR file.
+• Directory for gpexpand tar file (optional) — a fully qualified path to the directory on segment hosts where the gpexpand utility copies a temporary TAR file.
 This archive contains database files that are used to create segment instances.
 The default directory is the user home directory.

 The Expand action form